5 examples of gamification that make Duolingo the best at user retention

 #3 Instant feedback gives users control and room for growth

 Feedback supports the intrinsic need for growth.
 Also, immediate corrections lend a sense of control to the user.
-It’s a great gamification example for the case of learning.
+It’s a great gamification case study for learning.
 Imagine if the app made you wait to see what you did wrong.
 That wouldn’t be fun!
 It would feel like taking an exam unless you’re into that sort of stuff.

 What’s more, the pleasing “ping” sound you hear when you answer correctly provides even more positive reinforcement.
 Studies show that positive reinforcement makes people more motivated to learn!